Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 - `lib.mkIf`
 - `lib.mkOrder`

 By "primitive", I mean that these functions cannot be implemented in terms of other functions.
-They all trigger special behavior built into `lib.evalModules`.
+They all hook into special behavior built into `lib.evalModules`.

 ### `mkMerge`